compmem/smile/docs/smile_states.rst

 non-blocking states will have their cancel method called to allow the *Parallel* state to end.

+If there are no *blocking* children, the *Parallel* state will end when the **FIRST** state ends.
+This means the duration of the *Parallel*, in this case, will be equal to the duration of the shortest duration child state.

 An example below has 3 :py:class:`~smile.video.Label` states that will disappear from the screen at the same time, despite having 3 different durations.